nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```bash
     diff -q --ignore-all-space <(sort ${MORPHEUS_ROOT}/.tmp/morpheus-sink-copy-test-p.jsonlines | jq --sort-keys) <(sort ${MORPHEUS_ROOT}/tests/tests_data/filter_probs.jsonlines | jq --sort-keys)
     ```
-    Note due to the multiple partitions the consumer most likely receieved records out of order, so we are comparing the sorted output of both files.
+    Note due to the multiple partitions the consumer most likely received records out of order, so we are comparing the sorted output of both files.

 1. Stop the consumer in the first Kafka terminal.